 Tony has nearly 40 years of experience as a consultant and educator specializing in traffic crash reconstruction.
 His law enforcement career also includes serving as an officer with the US Army, Henry County (IL) Sheriff's Department, and Bloomington IL Police Department.
 He was Chief Deputy Coroner with McLean County (IL) Coroner's Office, and Program Manager with the Illinois Law Enforcement Training and Standards Board.
 Additionally, he served as an instructor, Traffic Section Coordinator and Associate Director with the Institute of Police Technology and Management (IPTM).
 During his time at IPTM, Tony developed and delivered state of the art curriculum in the field of traffic crash reconstruction and investigation, including IPTM's Advanced Pedestrian/Bicycle Crash Investigation Course, based on his years of research in the area of Ped/Cyclist Crash Investigation.
 His publications, Fundamentals of Pedestrian / Cyclist Traffic Crash Reconstruction and Lamp Examination for Traffic Collision Investigators have been widely used in the field.

 Tony holds a Master's Degree in Criminal Justice Administration and is ACTAR certified.

 Scott owns and operates Collision Consulting and Reconstruction LLC which provides consultation services in civil cases.
 Previously he served with the Oregon State Police for 30 years and retired as a Sergeant.
 During his tenure with OSP, Scott was a CVSA level one truck inspector and managed the Heavy Truck Collision Reconstruction Team.
-Upon his retirement, he was a member of the state wide collision reconstruction program.
-Scott is currently a civilian employee of the Idaho State Police in the capacity of Collision Reconstruction Program Manager.
+Upon his retirement from the Oregon State Police, he managed the statewide collision reconstruction program and its 40 members.
+Scott is also retired from the Idaho State Police after serving for 4 years as their Collision Reconstruction Program Manager in a civilian capacity.

 He holds an Associate of Science Degree in Criminal Justice and Law Enforcement, plus an Advanced Law Enforcement Certificate from the Board of Public Safety Standards and Training.
 He became accredited by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR) in 1994 and served on the Governing Board of Directors for over 10 years to include being Chairman of the GBOD.